Insulation Workers, Mechanical

 Mechanical insulators apply insulation to equipment, pipes, or ductwork in businesses, factories, and many other types of buildings.
 When insulating a steam pipe, for example, they consider the diameter, thickness, and temperature of the pipe in determining the type of insulation to be used.

-Nearly 1900 Insulation Worker jobs expected in the Gulf Coast Region by the year 2026
+Over 1600 Insulation Worker jobs expected in the Gulf Coast Region by the year 2028.

-Making an average of $20.90 an hour in 2016, Insulation Workers are well-paid positions without postsecondary degrees, that the Gulf Coast Region will need over 200 more of per year.
+Insulation Workers are well-paid positions without a postsecondary degree requirement and the Gulf Coast Region will need over 200 more of per year.

 How do you become an HVAC Mechanic and Installer?